top of page

 "Stay Safe and Prepared":

-Water is the best and safest drink—make it your go-to choice to stay cool in summer and warm in winter.
+Essentials you should have with you in your car Water is the best and safest drink—make it your go-to choice to stay cool in summer and warm in winter.
 However, many living in their cars avoid drinking water because they worry about needing a bathroom.
 A good tip is to park near fast food restaurants or public places with restrooms for easy access.
-Most food pantries provide bottled water, which you can store under your seat—not only for drinking but also in case your car radiator overheats and needs water.
+A can of fix-a-flat.
+Jumper cables, and or a Jump starter box.
+Emergency non perishable food.
+Tylenol and or advil First aid kit.
+Space blankets Toilet paper and latex gloves, a five gallon bucket if you have room, you can even get on Amazon toilet seat for a five gallon bucket.

 We Care & Want to Help